-Kate Hudson Stuns In Leggings So Tight, They Look Painted On
+Kate Hudson Stuns In Pink Printed Leggings To Celebrate Fabletics’ Birthday

 So excited for my friends and their new company!
 Also to be 38 and loved up like this this morning felt really nice ???? #Repost @thekitundergarments ・・・ Kate Hudson Age 38 @katehudson is one of the most confident, authentic, and positive women I know.
 She's a mother, a businesswoman, a friend, a sister, a daughter, an aunt, and to me, she’s always been a shoulder to lean on.
 Kate and I were pregnant at the same time—our kids are 3 days apart.
 She guided me through my entire pregnancy, serving as my best sounding board, and always gave me such great advice.
 She was there when my son was born.
 In the hospital, she taught me how to breastfeed.
 She’s that friend that pushes you to do better and be better even when you want to give up.
 We workout together, we go on adventures together, and through it all, I admire her every step, because she’s someone who’s grateful for all that her body does for her.
 So she eats well, she exercises, and more than anything, she loves herself.
 And she’s teaching her own kids how to love themselves, too.
 She’s constantly doing, pushing herself, and looking at the world in the most beautiful way—open to love and all the endless possibilities that life, and love, have to offer.
 Kate’s self-love inspires me, and continues to inspire us at The KiT. xo Jamie Kate is wearing the Classic Demi Bra in Forget Me Not and the Tap Short in Cinnamon. #KitstoKickCancer @wcrfcure

 Kate is not alone in the celebrity world of super-fit new moms.
-Khloe Kardashian has proven a talking point for shedding the pounds since welcoming daughter True last year, with sister Kylie Jenner also praised for her shape after giving birth to daughter Stormi.
-Also garnering praise for their post-baby bodies have been reality star Porsha Williams and actress Eva Longoria.
+Last year, Khloe Kardashian was called out for being able to shed the pounds after welcoming her daughter, True.
+Her sister, Kylie Jenner, was also praised for her shape after giving birth to daughter, Stormi.
+Reality star Porsha Williams and actress Eva Longoria also garnered praise for their post baby bodies.

-Fans wishing to see more of Kate should follow her Instagram.
+Fans wishing to see more of Kate should follow her on Instagram.

 Delivered To Your INBOX